GreptimeTeam/docs/docs/developer-guide/tests/sqlness-test.md

 modes.
 E.g., `standalone/` contains all the tests to run under `greptimedb standalone start` mode.

 Under the first level of sub-directory (e.g. the `cases/standalone`), you can organize your cases as you like.
-Sqlness will walk through every file recursively and run them.
+Sqlness walks through every file recursively and runs them.

 ## Run the test
 Unlike other tests, this harness is in a binary target form.
 You can run it with